Magnetic field spreading from stellar and galactic dynamos into the exterior: Observational implications

 In \Fig{ppol-int-sideways}, we present synthetic maps of the synchrotron intensity $I(x,z)$ for the same dipolar and quadrupolar configurations as in \cite{Ghosh+25}, corresponding to Runs~A and B, respectively.
-For $n_\mathrm{CR}$, we assume for simplicity a steady radial profile similarly to $n_\mathrm{th}$, which we write here as $n_\mathrm{CR}\propto r^{-s_\mathrm{CR}}$, analogously to the expression for $n_\mathrm{th}$ used by \cite{Ghosh+25}.
-Here, we simply assumed $s_\mathrm{CR}=1$, although it should be noticed that radiative losses may complicate this trend in reality \citep[e.g.,][]{2021ApJ...907L..11P,2022MNRAS.515.4229P,2025ApJ...989..140A}.
-To have a quantitative estimate of the magnetospheric emission, we used \citep[][see also \App{DerivationEq39}]{Rybicki+Lightman86}
+For $n_\mathrm{CR}$, we assume for simplicity a steady radial profile similar to $n_\mathrm{th}$, which we write here as $n_\mathrm{CR}\propto r^{-s_\mathrm{CR}}$, analogous to the expression used for $n_\mathrm{th}$ used by \cite{Ghosh+25}.
+Here, we adopt $s_\mathrm{CR}=1$, although it should be noted that radiative losses may complicate this behavior in reality \citep[e.g.,][]{2021ApJ...907L..11P,2022MNRAS.515.4229P,2025ApJ...989..140A}.
+To obtain a quantitative estimate of the magnetospheric emission, we use \citep[][see also \App{DerivationEq39}]{Rybicki+Lightman86}

-where $n_\mathrm{CR}^{(100\kpc)}$ is the cosmic ray density at a galactocentric distance of $100\kpc$, assuming that $s_\mathrm{CR}=1$ may still be valid at that distance, which depends on the long-term integrated dispersal of cosmic rays around galaxies and in large-scale structures \citep[see e.g.][for recent numerical studies]{Vazza+25}.
+where $n_\mathrm{CR}^{(100\kpc)}$ is the cosmic-ray density at a galactocentric distance of $100\kpc$, assuming that $s_\mathrm{CR}=1$ remains valid at that distance, which in turn depends on the long-term integrated dispersal of cosmic rays around galaxies and within large-scale structures \citep[see, e.g.,][for recent numerical studies]{Vazza+25}.